VW-ai/Where2meet-v1.0-client/META/UlTIMATE-REFERENCE/DETAIIL.md

         - on click of the venue, **Venue Info Component** will slide out on its right
     - **Venue Info Component:**
         - Venue Title, with its picture as its background
-        - Ratings, Voting nums, address, About, Open Hours, Google Map button that redirect to google map
+        - Ratings, address, About, Open Hours, Google Map button that redirect to google map
+    - **Voted/saved venue Info Component:**
+        - **Venue Details and voting num, sorted by voting num**
     - on the first join of the user, it will be default on participant sections with **Add participant component**
 - **Component: Map Area (Right Panel)**
     - **Markers:**